 Buyers are then given the opportunity to have a mortgage on the portion owned by themselves and pay rent to the housing association on the rest.
 Buyers also have the opportunity to purchase more shares in the home as they go, often owning outright in the future, known in the industry as staircasing.

 Why has it become so popular?

-With various shared ownership schemes operating throughout the UK, and more than 200,000 shared ownership properties, it’s clear that the demand for the scheme is only rising.
+With various shared ownership schemes operating throughout the UK, and more than 200,000 shared ownership properties, it’s clear that the rise in demand for the scheme is only rising.
 For so many the issues that hinder taking that first step onto the property ladder centre around saving for a deposit, and shared ownership schemes can often take the sting out of saving and shorten the amount of taking waiting around.
-In an age where we are all eager to have things there and now, shared ownership can prove a fast paced and effective solution.
+In an age where we are all eager to have things there and now, shared ownership can prove a fast paced and effective solution which might be an explanation for the rise.
 This is particularly useful for those currently renting and hindered by the many rules surrounding their property.
 By partaking in a shared ownership scheme, renters can begin the process of owning their own home, whilst also being able to decorate and live as they wish within the property, without landlord constraints.

 What restrictions are there?